HiromitsuAraki/Methylica/README.md

 <br>

 ### Visualizing ICs
-When ICA is completed, *Methylica* provides a heatmap of clustering based on the mixing coefficient matrix A, boxplots to compare weightings among the user-defined group categories, and a table of loading values comprising each IC.
+When ICA is completed, *Methylica* provides a heatmap of clustering based on the mixing coefficient matrix A, boxplots to compare weightings among the user-defined sample features, and a table of loading values comprising each IC.

 #### Heatmap clustering of mixing coefficient matrix
 The vertical axis corresponds to mixing coefficients (sample weight in each IC) and the horizontal axis corresponds to samples.
 Heatmap clustering can be downloaded by pressing *Download* button.